facebook/zstd/doc/zstd_compression_format.md

 | -------------------------- | ------------------------- | ---------------- | ---------------------- | --------- |

 To decode the `Sequences_Section`, it's required to know its size.
-This size is deduced from the literals section size:
+Its size is deduced from the size of `Literals_Section`:
 `Sequences_Section_Size = Block_Size - Literals_Section_Size`.